Testing

 Where most people fail

-Surprisingly, more learners fail on the road than the yard — because road marks accumulate fast.
-A clean yard performance gets undone by a sloppy road portion.
+Surprisingly, more learners fail on the road than the yard.
+Road marks accumulate fast, and a clean yard performance can still be undone by a sloppy road portion.

 Strategy